/*

 <<goto "Dec7_ReApproach">>You continue the approach.
 The truck is stopped at midfield.
 You cross the threshold, flare, and touch down at the normal touchdown zone.
 Rollout is normal.
 You exit onto taxiway Echo, clear of the runway, 800 feet ahead of the truck's position.

 Nothing was damaged.
 Nothing touched anything.
-But you landed past an active runway-incursion condition — a vehicle on the runway surface — with cleared landing clearance that the tower was in the process of revising.
+But you landed past an active runway-incursion condition, a vehicle on the runway surface, while the tower was still in the middle of deciding whether your landing clearance survived it.

 You taxi to Signature Aviation.
 You shut down.
 The tower supervisor calls your cell within the hour.
 Your company is going to hear from the FSDO within the week.
-Nothing was broken — and you also did not execute the standard response to a runway incursion condition.
+Nothing was broken, and you also did not fly the standard response to a vehicle on the runway.

 <<set $badchoices to $badchoices + 2>>